 - The two witnesses must be with you together in the same room when they each sign your will

 - You must sign your will

-Moreover, Willful has a detailed instruction page for each document (will, Power of Attorney, living will) when you print them to it easy to know who can/cannot sign them according to who was named in those documents.
+Moreover, Willful has a detailed instruction page for each document (Will, Power of Attorney, living will) when you print them it is easy to know who can/cannot sign them according to who was named in those documents.

 That all being said, as I mentioned before and Willful explains visibly on their website, if you need legal advice or have complex estate planning needs, hire a lawyer.
 Willful doesn’t provide legal advice and is not a law firm.